What is the Local Studies Library?

 What can't I take into the library?

-Apart from food and drink there are no restrictions on what is taken into the library area.
+Food and drink are not permitted in the library area, but there are no other restrictions on what you can take with you.
 However, we do ask that mobile phones are switched off whilst you are in the library and you respect other users by keeping noise to a minimum.

 There is a refreshment area in the arcade where you can sit and enjoy snacks, cold and hot drinks purchased from the coffee trolley.